Ghaznavid conquest of Multan: Sukhapala's governorship and revolt

 Sukhapala, taking advantage of the war between Ilig Nasr Khan and Mahmud, abjured Islam and revolted in December 1007.
 Daud also began to collaborate with him.
 The news of revolt reached Mahmud in January 1008 AD.
 Mahmud after gaining victory at Battle of Balkh (1008), against Kara-Khanid Khanate decided to march against Sukhapala.
-Sukhapala being defeated, sought refuge to Anandapal but was soon was captured by the frontier amirs.
+Sukhapala being defeated, sought refuge to Anandapala but was soon was captured by the frontier amirs.
 He was brought to the royal camp, deprived of his personal treasure of 400,000 dirhams and imprisoned.

-Annexation of Multan
+Battle of Multan

 Daud reverted back to the heretic Qaramatian practices and tried to assert independence.
 In 1010 AD, Mahmud renewed his expedition and marched towards Multan to subdue the remaining parts of the region.
 Daud was defeated and taken prisoner.
 He was sent to the fort of Ghurak.
 Subsequently thousands of Qaramatians were either executed or enslaved.
 Mahmud appointing a new governor annexed the kingdom.
-The Ismaili leaders had left Multan and took refuge in Mansura, Uch, Ar-rur, Bhakkar and founded a new state with the aid of local Ismaili chiefs.
+The Ismaili leaders had left Multan and took refuge in Mansura, Uch, Aror, Bhakkar and founded a new state with the aid of local Ismaili chiefs.
 The kingdom lasted until its annexation shortly after the Somnath expedition.

 Aftermath

-Mahmud restored the Umayyad mosque of Muhammad al-Qasim that had been previously shut down by the Ismailis in 833-4 while leaving the Ismaili mosque built by Julam to decay He also built a fort and two mosques in Lahore in 1022 and 1026.
+Mahmud restored the Umayyad mosque of Muhammad ibn al-Qasim that had been previously shut down by the Ismailis in 833–4 while leaving the Ismaili mosque built by Julam to decay.
+He also built a fort and two mosques in Lahore in 1022 and 1026.
 The Ismailis of Upper Sindh recovered after Mahmud's attack.
-Following Mahmud's death, Daud's son and Ismaili leaders instigated by Syrian Druze leader Muqtana seized Multan.
-Another attempt was made to re-establish their authority in Multan but was suppressed by Muhammad of Ghor in 1175.
+In 1040–41 AD, following Masud's deposition, Daud's son and Ismaili leaders instigated by Syrian Druze leader Muqtana seized Multan.
+Ghaznavid army under Faqih Saliti forced them to retreat to Tharri in southern Sindh.
+Multan surrendered, the khutbah was restored in the name of the Abbasid caliph, and Muhammad Halim was appointed governor.
+Between 1032 and 1054, Multan regained independence under local Isma'ilis, who were most probably Soomras.
+In the next decades Multan was twice occupied by the Ghaznavids for a brief period before being finally reduced in 1186 by Muhammad of Ghor.
+Another attempt was made to re-establish Ismaili authority in Multan but was suppressed in 1175.